 About the Presenters

-Noelle E. Selin is an Assistant Professor of Engineering Systems at the Massachusetts Institute of Technology, with a joint appointment as Assistant Professor of Atmospheric Chemistry in the Department of Earth, Atmospheric and Planetary Sciences.
-She is also affiliated with the Joint Program on the Science and Policy of Global Change.
-Her research focuses on using atmospheric chemistry modeling to inform decision-making strategies on air pollution, climate change, and mercury pollution.
-Professor Selin received her Ph.D from Harvard University in Earth and Planetary Sciences, in the Atmospheric Chemistry Modeling Group.
-She developed and evaluated a global, 3D atmospheric model of mercury pollution.
-Professor Selin has also published articles and book chapters on the interactions between science and policy in international environmental negotiations, in particular focusing on global efforts to regulate hazardous chemicals and persistent organic pollutants.
+Noelle E. Selin is the Esther and Harold E. Edgerton Career Development Assistant Professor of Engineering Systems and Atmospheric Chemistry at the Massachusetts Institute of Technology.
+She has faculty appointments in MIT’s Engineering Systems Division and Department of Earth, Atmospheric, and Planetary Sciences.
+Her research focuses on sustainability from an engineering perspective, and she uses environmental modeling to help inform decision-making strategies on climate change, air pollution, and toxic substances.
+Professor Selin has also published work on the interactions between science and policy in international environmental negotiations.
+At MIT, she teaches courses focusing on sustainability science, modeling and assessment for decision-making, global environmental science, and politics.
+She received her PhD from Harvard University in Earth and Planetary Sciences.
 Previously, she was also a research associate with the Initiative on Science and Technology for Sustainability at Harvard’s Kennedy School of Government, a visiting researcher at the European Environment Agency in Copenhagen, Denmark, and worked on chemicals issues at the U.S. Environmental Protection Agency.

 This course takes place on the MIT campus in Cambridge, Massachusetts.
 We can also offer this course for groups of employees at your location.
 Please contact the Short Programs office for further details.